uwplasma/JAX-in-Cell/paper.md

 ![Evolution of the magnetic field during the Weibel instability. (a) Time evolution of total magnetic field energy. (b) Spatial profile of the magnetic field.\label{fig:Weibel}](figs/Weibel.png)

 Finally, we evaluated the computational performance of our implementation by comparing CPU and GPU runtimes and analyzing how the total runtime scales with the number of pseudoparticles.
 As a representative benchmark, we simulated ten drift velocities drawn from the two-stream dispersion relation (\autoref{fig:Run_time}).
 The results confirm the strong advantage of GPU acceleration: for the same workload, the GPU executes the simulation roughly two orders of magnitude faster than the CPU.
 In particular, for a system of 64,000 pseudoparticles, the GPU completes the full drift-scan in about six seconds after the initial compilation.
-The scan was performed with 32-bit floating point arithmetic, enabled by manually disabling JAX’s x64 mode, which reduces memory usage and provides an additional performance boost compared to double precision.
+Our benchmarks also indicate that GPU results depend on floating-point precision: running in 32-bit mode by manually disabling JAX’s x64 option reduces memory usage and improves speed, but can introduce deviations when compared to 64-bit results.
+Some of these differences also depend on details of the fitting range used to extract growth rates.
+For high-accuracy studies, we therefore recommend using the default 64-bit mode, with 32-bit remaining a useful option for rapid exploratory runs.

 ![Comparison of total runtime between CPU and GPU. (b) Influence of pseudoparticle number on the two-stream instability sampling results.
 Growth rates extracted from exponential fits.\label{fig:Run_time}](figs/Run_time.png)